Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

 - The combined points per game average of the two teams, 40.7, is 9.3 points fewer than Saturday's over/under.

-- These two squads combine to allow 37 points per game, 13.0 fewer than this contest's over/under.
+- These two squads combine to surrender 37 points per game, 13.0 fewer than this contest's over/under.

 - The Trojans and their opponents have scored an average of 56.5 points per game in 2021, 6.5 more than Saturday's total.